 We carefully chose the grid size, which involves a reasonable number of potential failure planes.
-In this analysis, the grid size is set as $0.2R_0$, which is, on average, three times larger than the size of potential failure planes.
-For the sake of comparison between different depths, the magnitude of \hat{P}{21} is normalized by its maximum value at 10km depth.
-We then found that the fracture density globally increases with depth, though it does not monotonically increase due to complicated internal feedback in the offfault fracture network.
+In this analysis, the grid size is set as $0.2R_0$ , which is, on average, three times larger than the size of potential failure planes.
+For the sake of comparison between different depths, the magnitude of $\hat{P}{21}$ is normalized by its maximum value at 10km depth.
+We found that the fracture density globally increases with depth, though it does not monotonically increase due to complicated internal feedback in the off-fault fracture network.
+The increase in the normalized fracture density with depth enhances the contribution of coseismic off-fault damage to the overall energy budget, discussed in section 6.
 Note that the pulverization in the vicinity of main fault is not modeled because of limitations in the size of the potential failure planes.
 It would be resolved by incorporating with constitutive damage models (Bhat et al., 2012).

 Figure 7 shows the rose diagram showing the orientation of off-fault fractures.
-Size of bars is normalized by the sum of all types of fracture.
-It has a dominant orientation for tensile fractures, which corresponds to the orientation of the maximum compressive principal stress, σ_1 .
+The size of bars in the rose diagram is normalized by the sum of all types of fracture.
+It has a dominant orientation for tensile fractures, which corresponds to the orientation of $\sigma_1$ .
 The shear fractures also have two dominant orientations, which correspond to the conjugate failure planes inferred from the Mohr-Coulomb failure criterion.
 There is no dominant orientation for mixed mode fractures.
 The fraction of the each type of fracture shows that the population is fairly balanced, whereas the fraction of tensile fracture decreases with depth because more intricate fracture network is formed at depth.

 Figure 8 shows the evolution of the damage zone width with depth.
-The damage zone is inferred from the envelope of secondary fracture network at $x = 5R_0$, $10R_0$ and $20R_0$.
-Since there are few off-fault fractures being activated in the compressional side, we only plot the damage zone width on extensional side.
+The damage zone is inferred from the envelope of secondary fracture network at the scaled rupture length $x = 5R_0$ , $10R_0$ and $20R_0$ to compare at the same stage of dynamic ruptures with depth, and to investigate representative damage zone width associated with the in-situ confining pressure.
+Since there are few off-fault fractures being activated on the compressional side, we only plot the damage zone width on the extensional side.
 The damage zone width follows, up to a constant factor, the quasi-static process zone size.
 Hence the damage zone width decreases with depth, forming the flower-like structure, with fracture connectivity increasing with depth.
-This structure of damage zone width depth is in agreement with the observations (e.g. Cochran et al., 2009).
+This structure of damage zone with depth is in agreement with the observations (e.g. Cochran et al., 2009).

 We here demonstrated the fracturing process of off-fault medium activated by the dynamic earthquake rupture with depth.
 The dynamic activation of off-fault fracture network has an effect on the rupture dynamics and causes additional radiation, which effects high-frequency components in near-field ground motion discussed in the following section.
-We also examined the mesh dependency for the fracturing process because the potential failure planes are restricted to the element boundary, which is discussed in Appendix C.
+We also examined the mesh dependency of the fracturing process because the potential failure planes are restricted to the element boundary, which is discussed in Appendix C.